-Rachel Yates – LGBTQ+ Person-Centred Counsellor Walthamstow, East London E17 and Online
+Rae Yates – LGBTQ+ Person-Centred Counsellor, Supervisor and mental health Trainer in Walthamstow, East London E17 and Online.

 I am an experienced counsellor within the LGBTQ+ / Gender Sexuality and Relationship Diversity and Queer community.
-I want to ensure that LGBTQ+ people can access private counselling and therapy knowing that they will be safe, accepted and understood and not have to explain their gender or sexuality.
-I work with people exploring and questioning their sexuality and / or gender identity and all the other issues that come with being human.
+I want to ensure that LGBTQ⁸+ people can access private counselling and therapy knowing that they w8b⁸ill be safe, accepted and understood and not have to explain their gender or sexuality.
+I work with people exploring and questioning their sexuality and / or gender 888, and all the other issues that come with being human.
 I worked for 2 years at East London Out Project (ELOP), a specialist LGBTQ centre offering counselling and group support in Walthamstow, East London.

 I have 20+ years’ experience working in the mental health and homelessness sector in London.
-I have developed and managed psychologically and trauma informed environments, offering non-medical, Person-Centred peer support to men and women with experience of psychological crisis and distress, trauma and abuse, sex working, and using alcohol and drugs to cope.
-I have trained in group facilitation skills and for 7 years have been running the ‘Westminster Unusual Beliefs Group’, a peer-led community support group for people who hear voices, and have experiences and beliefs that are distressing or others find unusual or label as paranoid.
-I am a member of Drop The Disorder and the Hearing Voices Network, non-pathologising approaches to mental health.
+I have developed and managed psychologically and trauma informed environments, offering non-medical, Person-Centred support to people with experiences of psychological crisis and distress, trauma and abuse, sex-working, and using alcohol and drugs to cope.
+I have trained in group facilitation skills and for 8 years ran the ‘Westminster Unusual Beliefs Group’, a peer-led community support group for people who hear voices, and have experiences and beliefs that are distressing or others find unusual or label as paranoid.
+I am a member of Drop The Disorder and the Hearing Voices Network, offering non-pathologising approaches to mental health.

 I have personal lived experience of chronic fatigue and a long-term health condition.